Room 1805

 “You alright?”
 Joe asked her.

-“Gotta think fast.”
-He pulled out a pair of bifocals with lenses thicker than four stacked quarters and the piece of paper.
-Joe turned the eyeglasses over in his hand.
-He let out a soft grunt and cast them aside.
+Joe knelt next to Paulie and swiped the gun away.
+A pair of bifocals with lenses thicker than four stacked quarters had fallen out of his pockets, alongside the piece of paper.
+Joe turned the eyeglasses over in his hand and cast them aside.
 He unfolded the paper and stared at it for some time.
 And then he laughed—a high-pitched, crazy laugh, something Renée had never heard him do before.

 Next